How is Eligibility Determined?

 Each director is elected for a three year term, and can be re-elected for a second term.
 Directors can serve a maximum of two consecutive terms.

-When are election dates in the ACPC regions?
+When are election dates in the Alberta Canola regions?

 Elections are held every three years in each region with closing nomination date usually being the last business day of October.
 Every year four of the twelve regions has an election.